 “We’re making seven, eight, and nine.”

 When George decided to make a new trilogy, he moved quickly.
 He reached out to old friend and all-star film producer Kathleen Kennedy sometime in the first half of 2012, hoping to bring her on as co-chair of Lucasfilm.
 The two then approached screenwriter Michael Arndt about writing the entire trilogy around May.
-He demurred, but the allure of a young woman becoming a Jedi was enough to get him to sign on for Episode VII.
-When Kennedy was officially announced on June 1st, many saw it as a signal that the company was getting back into the movie making business.
+After working on The Hunger Games, he wanted to avoid big Hollywood blockbusters for a while but the allure of a young woman becoming a Jedi was enough to get him to sign on.
+When Kennedy was officially announced on June 1st, many saw it as a signal that the company was getting back into the movie-making business.
 But the cinematic Star Wars universe was thought dead, so most speculation was about Indiana Jones 5.
 Later that same month, members of Lucasfilm’s story team learned the news.
 Lawrence Kasdan and Simon Kinsberg were brought on as consultants sometime around then.
 Mark Hamill and Carrie Fisher were told at Celebration VI in August, and Harrison Ford was likely called and informed at roughly the same time.
 Lucasfilm as a whole was then made aware in September.
+Sometime around the finalizing of the sale Michael Arndt turned in a 40 to 50-page treatment.
+Vulture said it was a treatment of Episode VII while Deadline claimed it was of the entire trilogy.
 Then the sale to Disney happened in October and the world was told.
 And things really got going.

 In December of 2012, production designers Doug Chiang and Rick Carter and ILM Creative Director David Nakabayashi met to pick artists for the “dream team” for Episode VII.
 The day after the meeting, Rick Carter met with George Lucas at Skywalker Ranch.
 The design team had its first meeting on January 9th, 2013.
-In attendance were writer Michael Arndt, who had recently turned in a 40 to 50 page treatment of the story, and director J.J.
+In attendance were writer Michael Arndt and director J.J.
 Abrams, though the latter would not be officially announced as attached to the project until the 25th and due to post-production on Star Trek Into Darkness would only attend weekly teleconferences with the team until May when he joined full time .
 The design team, or “Visualists” as Rick Carter would call them, would meet with George Lucas on January 16th at Skywalker Ranch, where he would be shown art of Luke Skywalker, the Jedi Temple he had exiled himself to, and the training of Kira.
 This appears to be his last involvement with the film.